joeaoregan/LIT-Yr4-Project-NetworkGamesLibrary/README.md

 6. Identify local player with alternate sprite colour
 7. Added more tiles and collision checks
 8. Using **[JOR_Net](https://github.com/joeaoregan/JOR_Net) UDP Network Games Library** to communicate between client and server
+9. Added functionality to highlight text in console window for debugging
+10. Player bullets are now green for local player to highlight them against connected players

 ---